jsdir/react-ladda/README.md

 # react-component-boilerplate

-a simple boilerplate for react components
+A simple boilerplate for react components.